gophergala2016/FriendzoneTeam/README.md

     anaconda.SetConsumerSecret("")
     api := anaconda.NewTwitterApi("", "")

+And add your ssh configuration (recommended root for servers use) at line 97 and 135

+    out, err := ssh.Conekta("USER", "PASS", "HOST", comando.Command)

 # Examples
 (Desfault directory is $HOME/ for all examples)
 Send a DM to your twitter Account